 The principles of the voting policy at shareholders' meetings are provided in the management company's engagement policy (including the principles of the exercising of voting rights).
 The version of this policy which was current at the time of preparation of this prospectus is attached as an enclosure.
-The updated version of the policy (where applicable) will be published on the management company's website, www.rcm.at (Corporate Governance menu), the optimal execution of trading decisions is guided by the following principles:
+The updated version of the policy (where applicable) will be published on the management company's website, the optimal execution of trading decisions is guided by the following principles: